pzl/Sublime-MonkeyC/README.md

 ### Configuration

 Once installed, you should go to `Preferences > Package Settings > MonkeyC > Settings` and put in the path to your Connect IQ SDK ([download](https://developer.garmin.com/connect-iq/sdk/) if you haven't already).
 And put in the path to your developer key.
-If you don't have a key and just want to generate one, you can use `Tools > MonkeyC > Generate Developer Key` to have this plugin make one, and update your key path for you.
+If you don't have a key and just want to generate one, you can use `Tools > MonkeyC > Generate Developer Key` (or "MonkeyC: Generate Developer Key" from the Command Palette) to have this plugin make one, and update your key path for you.